-Every year, Four Directions Indigenous Student Centre (FDISC), on behalf of the University, the Aboriginal Council of Queen’s University (ACQU) and the Vice-Provost and Dean of Student Affairs, presents graduating Indigenous students with special gifts during their convocation ceremonies (Spring and Fall).
+Every year, Four Directions Indigenous Student Centre (FDISC), on behalf of the University, the Indigenous Council of Queen’s University (ICQU) and the Vice-Provost and Dean of Student Affairs, presents graduating Indigenous students with special gifts during their convocation ceremonies (Spring and Fall).

 In honour of their accomplishments as Indigenous graduates of Queen’s University, they are gifted with a Blackfoot Peoples Mountain Blanket, a Metis sash, a drum, or a feather fan.